-Figure 1: Petitioner's Argument
+Figure 1: Elements used in Petitioner's Test

-4.2 Dialogue Two - Respondent Oral Arguments
+3.2 Dialogue Two - Respondent Oral Hearing

-The respondent presents a rather different argument.
+The respondent presents a rather different test.
 He insists that both exigency and privacy need to be considered.
-He aims to establish sufficient expectations of privacy on the grounds that the motor home can be used for residential purposes as well just transportation unlike a regular passenger automobile (However, transportation is not its sole function) and this can be determined by the presence of facts about configuration such as: cab and the living quarters are part of a single unit.
-Also to be considered are whether there are attributes associated with a home, established using facts such as containing a bed and a refrigerator and whether it is used to store and transport personal items.
+He aims to establish sufficient expectations of privacy on the grounds that the motor home is designed to be used for residential purposes as well as transportation unlike a regular passenger automobile (However, transportation is not its sole function) and this can be determined by the presence of facts about configuration such as: cab and the living quarters are part of a single unit.
+Also to be considered are whether there are attributes associated with a home, established using facts such as containing a bed and a refrigerator and whether it is used to store and transport personal items1.
 Additionally he aims to show that the exigency is lessened since the vehicle is not ready to be moved (is inoperable), because there is no driver present, and there are curtains drawn over the windscreen.
-Also because it was parked in downtown San Diego a warrant could easily have been obtained.
-The respondent's argument is shown as Figure 2.
-Viewed as rebuttal of the petitioner's argument, this adds privacy as an issue (CQ2), and conjoins rather than disjoins the two issues (CQ3).
+Moreover because it was parked in downtown San Diego a warrant could easily have been obtained.
+The respondent's test is shown as Figure 2.
+Viewed as a rebuttal of the petitioner's argument, this adds privacy as an issue (CQ2), and conjoins rather than disjoins the two issues (CQ3).
 Readiness to move and possibility of obtaining a warrant are introduced as additional factors for assessing exigency (CQ5).
 The additional factors capable of use as a home and used to store and transport personal items are proposed as additional factors relating to privacy (CQ5).
 The relationship between these factors was not discussed, although CQ6 was available to clarify it had any justice wished to do so.

-$^2$ This is intended to align it with precedent cases involving luggage being transported in a car where the automobile exception did not apply.
+1 This is intended to align it with precedent cases involving luggage being transported in a car where the automobile exception did not apply.

-Figure 2: Respondent's Argument
+Figure 2: Elements used in Respondent's Test